oasci/pitt-biosc1630-2023f/book/classes/activities/06-critical-analysis-methods.md

 ## Objective

-Critical thinking and analysis in a scientific concept can be challenging to grasp without extensive expertise.
+Critical thinking and analysis of a scientific concept can be challenging to grasp without extensive expertise.
 This activity primes students for critically analyzing a (sadly) fictitious study about desserts.

 ## Form groups